Oemleria cerasiformis

 - Moisture requirements: dry to moist soil

-- Growth rate/ease: moderately easy to grow, fast growth rate
+- Growth rate/ease: fast growth rate, moderately easy to grow

-- Wildlife support: caterpillar host plant, leaves are a food source for larval butterflies and moths, flowers attract and provide nectar for hummingbirds, adult butterflies, bees and other insect pollinators, fruits adored by birds
+- Wildlife support: flowers attract and provide nectar for hummingbirds, adult butterflies, bees and other insect pollinators; fruits adored by birds; overall plant is caterpillar host and larval food source for native butterflies and moths

-- Native habitat/range: Common in dry to moist open woods and streambanks from British Columbia south throughout western WA, OR and CA. Portland Plant List - yes.
+- Native habitat/range: common in dry to moist open woods and streambanks from British Columbia south throughout western Washington, Oregon, and into northwestern California.
+Portland Plant List - yes.

-- Special features & uses: early bloomer, wildlife favorite, excellent for erosion control, use in hedgerows and as a windbreak windbreak, as well as woodland and pollinator gardens
+- Special features & uses: early bloomer; wildlife favorite; excellent for erosion control; landscape uses include hedgerows, windbreak, woodland and pollinator gardens

 Gardening with Osoberry: Osoberry grows like a large shrub or small tree with a wide variety of forms; dense and full in sunnier areas, thinner and more delicate in the shade.
 It is happiest in the dappled light of forest giants.
 It tolerates a range of soil types and can even grow well in clay, making it an excellent choice as a backdrop in any woodland garden, where its plentiful early blooms herald the arrival of spring.
 Be sure to place this beauty in protected, moist areas since it’s delicate foliage makes it more intolerant of both herbicides and high heat.